profsmith89/ctps/_sources/chap08.md

 You are no longer a novice.
 You are now ready to learn to use computers to solve a more complex set of real-world problems.

-\[Version 20240723\]
+\[Version 20240820\]

 [^fn1]: In Chapter 17, we will explore the model building portion of the data science process.

 [^fn2]: JPEG and other image file formats are more than simple 2D arrays.
 They contain metadata, like the time and date on which the image was captured, and they often compress the actual image data so that the file takes less space to store.
 Computer scientists like to explore the tradeoffs between processing time and storage space.

-[^fn3]: ALEs 6.1 and 6.2 discuss RGB mode and encourage you to experiment with its pixel encoding.
+[^fn3]: ALEs 6.1 and 6.2 discuss \`RGB\` mode and encourage you to experiment with its pixel encoding.

-[^fn4]: Python is lenient about what can be interpreted as a Boolean value, and while it isn't important to what we're doing here, you might want to checkout [the Python documentation on Boolean operations](https://docs.python.org/3/reference/expressions.html#boolean-operations) if you're curious.
+[^fn4]: Python is lenient about what can be interpreted as a Boolean value, and while it isn't important to what we're doing here, you might want to read [the Python documentation on Boolean operations](https://docs.python.org/3/reference/expressions.html#boolean-operations) if you're curious.

 [^fn5]: "Lowest" in this phrase refers to the right-hand side of the number, which is where we put the digits with the least significance to the whole number.
 Zeroing the 3 in 543 doesn't change the number as much as zeroing the 4 or the 5.
 The same is true in binary numbers.